mbentley/docker-notary/README.md

 To enable notary services in DTR, set the URL to `https://notaryserver:4443`

-If you're using DTR 1.4.x, make sure to change the external network name in `docker-compose.yml` from `dtr-br` to `dtr`.
+If you're using DTR 1.4.x, make sure to change the external network name in `docker-compose.yml` from `dtr-ol` to `dtr`.